OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-24-MicromagneticsWithUbermag.md

-Apart from that, the computational study he created in a single document can be run "in the cloud" using Binder, so that anybody can run his simulations without the need to have anything installed on the hosting machine.
-Similar use-case developed as a part of OpenDreamKit project is [Publishing reproducible notebooks](https://opendreamkit.org/2017/11/02/use-case-publishing-reproducible-notebooks/).
+Apart from that, the computational study he created in a single document can be run "in the cloud" using Binder, so that anybody can run his simulations without the need to have anything installed on the hosting machine; see the [publishing reproducible notebooks](https://opendreamkit.org/2017/11/02/use-case-publishing-reproducible-notebooks/) use case.

 ## Ubermag instances